SCCapstone/StyleMail/README.md

 * [Node.js](https://nodejs.org/en/)
 * [npm](https://www.npmjs.com/)
+* The application depends on multiple node modules to be installed

 You will also need:
 * A web browser such as Firefox, Chrome, or Edge (udated to the latest version)